Weathering the weather

 Smog, smoke, and dust all impact air quality.
 Poor air quality impacts the performance of our lungs.
 It will decrease immediate athletic performance, but it also may have long-term effects on the lungs.
 Your best bet is to listen to your weather advisory.
 If they say stay inside, find a treadmill or an indoor gym.

 Pollen is an allergen.
 Allergies can cause inflamed airways, congestion, and asthma.
-If you have been diagnosed with asthma, be sure to let your coach know and bring the proper medication to practice.
+If you have asthma, be sure to let your coach know and bring the proper medication to practice.
 For other allergy symptoms, an allergy medication may help alleviate the annoying consequences of pollen.
 Make good training decisions based off of your symptoms.

 We can’t control the weather, but we can control how we react to it.
 At times, we need to use wisdom and alter the plan.
 In other situations, we must make the best of the given situation.
 Always listen to your body.
 Don’t let weather defeat you physically or mentally.